misauraleitao/memory-game-animals/README.md

   I also tested the site on the following browsers-
   - Chrome - no issues
   - Firefox - no issues
-  - IE EDGE -no issues
-  - Opera -no issues
   - Safari - no issues